doctrine/phpcr-odm/README.markdown

     cd phpcr-odm
     git submodule update --init --recursive

+## Install a PHPCR provider

+PHPCR ODM uses the [PHP Content Repository API](http://phpcr.github.com/) for storage.
+You need to install one of the available providers:

-## Install Jackrabbit
+### Install Jackrabbit

 Jackalope with the Jackrabbit backend is the only PHPCR implementation that is enough feature complete for the PHPCR ODM.

 Follow [Running Jackrabbit Server](https://github.com/jackalope/jackalope/wiki/Running-a-jackrabbit-server) from the Jackalope wiki.

+### Install Midgard2 PHPCR

+[Midgard2](https://github.com/midgardproject/phpcr-midgard2) is a PHPCR provider that provides most of the functionality needed for PHPCR ODM, and can persist your content in typical relational databases like SQLite and MySQL.
+Midgard2 only needs [a PHP extension](https://github.com/midgardproject/midgard-php5) to run.
+On typical Linux setups getting the extension is as easy as:

+    $ sudo apt-get install php5-midgard2

 ## Enable the console